 We have more documented success manuals than we have ever had in the history of the world.

-Yet we find it wise to pay attention to those aren’t best-selling authors.
-Somehow we find it more wise to exchange ideas with those that have very little to do with the success in a particular industry.
+Yet we find it wise to pay attention to those who aren’t best-selling authors.
+Somehow we find it wiser to exchange ideas with those that have very little to do with success in a particular industry.

 No wonder success is more difficult to realize for the average dreamer.

 Even some people’s understanding of how long it should take one to become a success after beginning the journey is skewed if not completely false.
 No two industries are the same.
 No journeys towards success are the same.

 But the person or people that can give you the most accurate information regarding all this… are the masters of the field.

 If you are a good student of success, you will pay just as much attention to the teacher as would a student in the 6th grade paying attention to his/her teacher in class.

 When you begin relying on the knowledge and wisdom about your field on the people that have mastered it… you will finally understand the truth behind the success in that field.

 The most important choice/decision you will ever have to continuously make as a person pursuing success… is whether or not you will be willing to learn your way to the top.